alxndrTL/mamba.py/README.md

 # mamba.py 🐍 : a simple and efficient Mamba implementation
 A straightfoward implementation of [Mamba](https://arxiv.org/abs/2312.00752) in PyTorch with a simple parallel scan implementation, offering an major speedup over a sequential implementation, as the parallel scan allows the parallelization over the time dimension.
 It combines the ease of read with good performances.
+Training and inference is supported.

 ## Updates
 - <b>30/03/2024</b> : Updated inference function, now supports sampling temperature and batch_size.